JuliaStats/MixedModels.jl/docs/src/prediction.md

 1. `:error`: error on encountering unobserved levels
-2. `:population`: use population values (i.e. only the fixed effects) for observations with unobserved levels 3.`:missing`: return `missing` for observations with unobserved levels.
+2. `:population`: use population values (i.e. only the fixed effects) for observations with unobserved levels
+3. `:missing`: return `missing` for observations with unobserved levels.

 Providing either no prediction (`:error`, `:missing`) or providing the population-level values seem to be the most reasonable ways for *predicting* new values.
 For *simulating* new values based on previous estimates of the variance components, use `simulate`.